 A call to action is a button on your SaaS website landing page aimed at guiding the user towards your conversion goal.
-The designing of the CTA button, the text it contains, its colour as well as number, all play a role in determining your conversion effectiveness.
+The designing of the CTA button, the text it contains, its color as well as number, all play a role in determining your conversion effectiveness.

 If your SaaS website has just a single CTA, it should always be placed above the fold.
 In case of multiple CTAs, at least one should be above the fold.
 The Call to Action button is the point of conversion and thus arguably the most important part of your SaaS website.

 While the importance of the location of the call to action button for conversions is debatable, there is no doubt that the message that the CTA contains is crucial for bringing about conversions.
 Freebies work really well with visitors.
 If you have a product offering like a free demo or free trial, make sure to include that in the CTA message.
 Ideally, the text should be less than 5 words long.

 Secondary CTAs can also be added next to the main CTA but with less visual emphasis.
 If your SaaS offering caters to both entry level as well as enterprise level businesses, a secondary CTA would work out great for you.

 Another recent trend in this spectrum is using inline forms alongside the CTA button.
 A form asking the user for information such as the email address has to be filled before clicking the call to action button.